jeffshumphreys/filmcab/simplified/doc/Morning-Check.md

 ## Add New Payloads to Download

 1. Are there no active downloads?
-Then find something.
+Then find something, anything.
 2. Is there some massive 100GB payload and I want it to finish, then don't add any new stuff.
 I speculate that overly long running a single-source download can end up incomplete or stopped due to algorithm suspecting you are not active.
 3. Waiting for stalled or Getting metadata to run, hoping no active downloads means they might run, is fruitless.
-4. Check keep list for things written down yesterday as interesting.
+4. Check keep lists for things written down yesterday as interesting.
 Chances are they're not.
+    1. _MEDIA TV to Get
+    1. _MEDIA Movies to Get
+    1. _MEDIA Add to Spreadsheet
+1. Check any open browsers on archive.com for more movies to download.
+Pull archive movies WHEN FOUND.
+WAIT AND THEY'RE GONE!
+1. Check rarefilmm for new movies.

 ## Check Windows Task Scheduler